About Elevate Energy

 Our Annual Report

-We’re happy to announce our 2014 annual report, a first for our organization, which presents a snapshot of our recent efforts to promote smarter energy use for all.
+We’re happy to announce our 2016 annual report, which presents a snapshot of our recent efforts to promote smarter energy use for all.
 Thank you to all of the partners and supporters who helped make these accomplishments possible.
 We look forward to continuing to work together to bring the benefits of energy efficiency to even more communities in the years to come.
-Click here read more about our work and download the annual report.